You may wish to exchange your old annuity or life insurance policy for a new one for any number of reasons.

 Capital gains and/or income taxes will not be realized from this type of transfer when completed properly.

-There are only three types of a 1035 exchange:
+There are only three types of 1035 exchanges:

-The I.R.S. does not allow for a 1035 exchange from a tax deferred annuity to any type of life insurance policy.
-If you want to buy a life insurance policy with the proceeds from an existing annuity, you will first have to annuitize (or surrender) your annuity and pay taxes on any deferred gains.
+The I.R.S. does not allow for a 1035 exchange from a tax-deferred annuity to a life insurance policy.
+If you want to buy a life insurance policy with the proceeds from an existing annuity, you will first need to annuitize (or surrender) your annuity and pay taxes on any deferred gains.

 Non-Qualified Annuity 1035 Tax Free Exchanges

-1035 Annuity ExchangeRolling over funds from one annuity investment to another is the most common example of a 1035 transfer.
-Oftentimes this is done simply to establish a new, more desirable investment.
+Transferring funds from one annuity investment to another is the most common example of a 1035 transfer.
+Oftentimes this is done to establish a new, better-performing policy.

-Perhaps your old annuity is offering lower interest rates, you are interested in a first year premium bonus, or you would rather exchange a volatile variable annuity for a more conservative fixed or indexed account.
-There are many reasons you might want to rollover a non-qualified annuity.
+Perhaps your old annuity has a lower interest rate, you are interested in a first-year premium bonus, or you would rather exchange a variable annuity for a more conservative fixed or indexed account.
+There are many reasons you might want to exchange a non-qualified annuity.
 (View current fixed annuity rates here)

-This type of exchange only defers taxation if you are moving from one non-qualified annuity to another.
-Non-qualified accounts are those which you have already paid taxes on the invested principal, but not the gains.
+This type of exchange only defers taxation if you move from one non-qualified annuity to another.
+Non-qualified accounts are those in which you have already paid taxes on the invested principal, but not the deferred gains.

 Conversely, a qualified annuity is one where the invested balance has not yet been taxed at all – like an IRA or 403b.
-You can also rollover IRA and 403b annuities on a tax free basis, but this is not technically a 1035 tax free exchange.
+You can roll over IRA and 403b annuities on a tax-free basis, but this is not technically a 1035 tax free exchange.

-You can exchange your old non-qualified annuity for a new one with the assistance of a licensed insurance agent and by using the proper paperwork.
-It is important to note there are procedures that must be done properly – otherwise the transaction can result in a taxable event.
-We help our clients avoid such issues.
+You can exchange your existing non-qualified annuity for a new one with the assistance of a licensed insurance agent and by completing the proper paperwork.
+It is important to note this exchange must be done properly – otherwise, the transaction can result in a taxable event.
+We help our clients avoid this issue.

 Tax Free Exchange Of Life Insurance Cash Value

-You can transfer your cash value with many policy types, but term life insurance is not one of them.
+You can transfer your cash value into many policy types, but term life insurance is not one of them.
 Term life insurance has no cash value for the insured.
-Additionally, you cannot avoid income taxes by purchasing a term policy with the cash value from an existing whole, variable, universal or indexed life contract.
+Additionally, you cannot avoid income taxes by purchasing a term policy with the cash value from an existing whole, variable, universal, or indexed life contract.

-You might consider a 1035 life insurance exchange if you wanted to establish a new single premium life insurance policy.
-Perhaps your life insurance needs have changed and you no longer wish to pay ongoing premiums.
-In other cases, you might simply want to establish a new policy more inline with your current financial needs.
+You might consider a 1035 life insurance exchange if you want to establish a new single-premium life insurance policy.
+Perhaps your life insurance needs have changed and you no longer wish to pay future premiums.
+In other cases, you might want to establish a new policy better suited to your current financial needs.

 Transferring Life Insurance Cash Value To An Annuity

-If you wish, you can withdraw the cash value from your life insurance policy and transfer it tax free to an annuity account.
-This is the least common 1035 exchange strategy.
+You can also withdraw the cash value from your life insurance policy and transfer it tax-free to an annuity account.
+This is perhaps the least common 1035 exchange strategy, but still valuable in some cases.

 You may not, however, transfer any gains from an annuity account to a life insurance policy without first paying taxes on the deferred gains in the non-qualified annuity.

-It’s important to note that life insurance policies offer several tax advantage annuities do not.
-At passing, all proceeds from a life policy can be withdrawn tax free by your beneficiaries – including the gains.
-And life insurance can also avoid federal estate taxes and state inheritance taxes when setup properly.
+It’s important to note that life insurance policies offer several tax advantages annuities do not.
+At passing, all proceeds from a life policy can be withdrawn tax-free by your beneficiaries – including the gains.
+And life insurance can also avoid federal estate taxes and state inheritance taxes when set up properly.

 Request Assistance, Quotes And Illustrations